liliangxiao/liliangxiao.github.io/_posts/2025-10-01-life-purpose.markdown

 People suggest many different life purposes, such as being happy, loving others, learning, creating, following faith, or simply surviving.

+I belive life purpose should first be checked at gene's level **which is to survive and reproduce to continue at a better next generation and support their growth**.

-To make sense of this, I use Maslow's Hierarchy of Needs as a reference.
-It shows that our needs are layered, from basic survival (food, safety) to higher goals (love, esteem, self-fulfillment).
+Based on gene's needs, we can then talk about needs to support it, which is the needs from another perspective.
+I will use Maslow's Hierarchy of Needs as a reference framwork, which shows that our needs are layered, from basic survival (food, safety) to higher goals (love, esteem, self-fulfillment), to illustrate my understanding of life purpose.

 ## The Logical Flow of My Thinking